Whitland and Cardigan Railway: Topography

 The line had steep gradients and sharp curves; as far as Glogue it climbed continuously at 1 in 40 to 1 in 50, with a final steep section at 1 in 35.
 After Glogue the line fell with a ruling gradient of 1 in 40.

 The trackbed is mainly intact, most having been sold off.
 Small scale development has taken place at some locations, such as at Llanfallteg and Cardigan station sites.

 The trackbed between Cilgerran and Cardigan is a footway and cycle path through Teifi Marshes and Wildlife Park, a Site of Special Scientific Interest.

 In September 2012 to mark the 50th anniversary of the line's closure, an exhibition was held by the local historical society at the site of the former Llanfallteg station, where a remembrance plaque, illustrated by local artist Peter Icke, was later placed by Llanfallteg History Society.

-A local Welsh language newspaper uses the nickname of the line, Cardi bach, as does the shuttle bus service between Cardigan and Newquay.
+A local Welsh language newspaper uses the nickname of the line, Cardi bach, as does the shuttle bus service between Cardigan and New Quay.